JeremySH/KataQuery/README.md

 updating as results come in, you "feed" KataGo more visits when you want a deeper analysis.
 This keeps the interface snappy and furthermore allows you to investigate the effect of visits on analysis.

-> Right now, starting visits and visit chunks are hard coded.
-In the future you will be able to tweak these values
-> per network from the GUI.
+To adjust the amount of visits to feed KataGo per "Analyze More," choose `Board->Neural Nets...` from the menu.

 When you flip players, the same amount of accumulated visits will be used for the opponent.
 This is to keep compare/contrast strategies consistent.